Time-Dependent Blackwell Approachability and Application to Absorbing Games: A Generalized Approachability Framework

 \section{A Generalized Approachability Framework}

 We define an extension of Blackwell's approachability framework and condition, and establish a guarantee for the corresponding Blackwell's algorithm.
-Our approach allows the outcome function and the dot product to vary with time.
+Our approach allows the outcome function and the inner product to vary with time.

 Let $\mathcal{A},\mathcal{B}$ be action sets (with no particular structure) for the Decision Maker and Nature respectively.
-Let $d\geqslant 1$ be an integer and $\mathcal{G}$ a subset of $(\mathbb{R}^d)^{\mathcal{A}\times \mathcal{B}}$.
+Let $d\geqslant 1$ be an integer and $\mathcal{R}$ a subset of $(\mathbb{R}^d)^{\mathcal{A}\times \mathcal{B}}$.